guillermooo/sublime-undocs/source/reference/metadata.rst

    </dict>
    </plist>

-These following top-level keys are interpreted in a metadata file, all others are ignored:
+The following top-level keys are used in a metadata file;
+all others are ignored.

 ``name``
    Optional.